 Each student may only take four courses each semester during the first year and no less than three courses per semester.
-Students with a cumulative GPA of 3.00 or higher may take five courses in the subsequent semester.
+Students with a cumulative GPA of 3.00 or higher may take five courses in subsequent semesters.

 The Core Program (General Education Requirement)